mrkmg/node-generate-release/README.md

     -n, --no-confirm                Do not ask for confirmation.
 Default: prompt for confirmation -l, --skip-git-pull             Do not pull from origin and rebase master and dev.
 Default: Do pull -s, --skip-git-push             Do not push to origin when complete.
-Default: Do push -f, --skip-git-flow-finish      Do not finish git-flow release.
-Default: Do finish -d, --release-file FILE         Path to your .release.json file.
+Default: Do push -f, --skip-git-flow-finish,     Do not finish git-flow release.
+Default: Do finish --skip-finish
+    -d, --release-file FILE         Path to your .release.json file.
 Default: ./.release.json -o, --remote REMOTE             Change the remote.
 Default: origin -q, --quiet                     Less output.
 Default: Do show output